ricardohuang81/application_assignment/readme.md

 ## How To Run

 1. On top right of the application_assignment repository in GitHub, click "Fork" to make a copy of the repo to your GitHub account
-2. In your forked version of the repo, click "Clone or download" and copy it onto the clipboard
+2. In your forked version of the repo, click "Clone or download" and copy it with the clipboard
 3. On your computer, run the command "git clone [the url you copied in your forked GitHub repo]"
 4. Navigate into the root directory you cloned the repo into
+---
 5. In the terminal type the command "npm install" to install the dependencies
 6. In the terminal type the command "node index.js" to start the Express server
+---
 7. Navigate to http://localhost:3000/ on your browser and refresh the browser to see a different random movie quote

 ## Specifications